PrioritySoftware/PrioritySoftware.github.io/_sdk/Procedure-Step-Queries.md

-You can check the SQL statements in the step query for syntax errors, prior to activation of the procedure itself, by running the *Syntax Check* program by Direct Activation from within the *Procedure Generator*form.
+You can check the SQL statements in the step query for syntax errors, prior to activation of the procedure itself, by running the *Syntax Check* program by Action from within the *Procedure Generator*form.

 ## Tracking Changes in Step Queries